Skip to content

 Submission Expectations

-Demo day should not be a black box.
+Demo day should never feel like a black box.

-Teams need to know what must be submitted and how quality will be judged before they start.
+Teams should know what to submit and how quality will be judged before they write the first line of code.

 Required outputs